-On May 30, 2012, the Company amended its Stock Option Plan from a 10% rolling plan to a fixed plan, whereby the Company may grant stock options to eligible persons to acquire a total of 500,000 common shares of the Company.
+On May 27, 2016, the Company amended its Stock Option Plan from a fixed plan whereby the Company may grant stock options to eligible persons to acquire a total of 500,000 shares of the Company, to a 10% rolling plan whereby the Company may grant stock options to eligible persons to acquire a total of up to 10% of the then existing number of shares outstanding.
 Awarded stock options generally vest immediately and are exercisable over a period not exceeding ten years at exercise prices determined by the directors.
 The exercise price of each option equals the market price of the Company's stock as calculated on the date of grant.